GHOSTxASR/Simple-Portfolio-Page/README.md

 # Ashmit's Portfolio 🎨💻

 A responsive portfolio website showcasing my work, skills, and social links.
-Designed with HTML, CSS, and JavaScript, featuring an adaptive layout for desktops and mobile devices, along with a dynamic snowfall effect.
+Designed with HTML, CSS, and JavaScript, featuring an adaptive layout for desktops devices (currently), along with a dynamic snowfall effect.

 ## 🚀 Features
 - **Responsive Design** – Works on desktops, tablets, and mobile devices